 Inserting New Calculation Elements

-The user has two options for adding an operator, constant, variable, or function to an expression:
+The user has two options for adding an operator, constant, variable, function, or reference to an expression:

 - By typing it directly into the textual editor field, which makes it appear in the visual editor as well.